 Customer experience (CX) is a marketing term that refers to a customer's holistic view of a company's overall brand.
 It's based on their various encounters with the company across multiple points such as products, branches, online, mobile, and customer service.
-It is complex as each client has their own unique, dynamic experience that is the result of multiple brand impressions as formed through first-hand encounters.
+CX can be complex as each customer has their own unique, dynamic experience that is the result of multiple brand impressions formed through first-hand encounters.

 Sentiment analysis consists of the identification, extraction and scoring or consumer feelings and opinions as they appear in social media, customer surveys, emails, client reviews, etc. Sentiment analysis tells you whether the content of a piece of text data is positive, negative or neutral.